jerrelllzw/insta-check/README.md

 ## Description

 Ever wondered who isn't following you back on Instagram?
-Simply request your data from Instagram and upload them to find out!
-No account information is required and no data is collected.
+Request your data from Instagram and upload it to find out!
+No account information is required, and no data is collected.
 Check out the live site here: [InstaUnfollow](https://insta-unfollow.vercel.app/)

 ## Running Locally